isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 In the not uncommon case where the input target and the input operation get separated (as they should not) the possibility of used-before-set opens up.

-    int i2 = 0;   // better, assimin that zero is an acceptable value for i2
+    int i2 = 0;   // better, assuming that zero is an acceptable value for i2
     // ...
     cin >> i2;